Skip to main content

 Project management offers a wealth of advantages.

 1. Opportunities to work in a variety of industries all around the world, as skills and knowledge are transferable.
 Project managers can work in a wide range of industries, from IT and healthcare to finance and manufacturing, and let’s not forget digital.
 This means you’ll have the opportunity to work with a variety of teams, learn new skills, and network with professionals from different backgrounds.
+Here's a list of cool jobs you can do with your transferable skills!

 2. Opportunity to take on a wide range of responsibilities.
 As a project manager, you’ll be responsible for overseeing the entire project from start to finish, from planning and budgeting to implementation and completion.
 This means you’ll be involved in every aspect of the project, giving you a chance to learn and grow professionally.

 3. Flexibility and remote work options.
 Project management offers a great degree of flexibility, making it a great option for those who need to balance work and family life (especially if you are looking to be a freelance project manager).
 If you’re looking for a remote-first job to suit your lifestyle, project management is a great one.
-I’ve been remote-ish for the majority of my career.

 4. Great salary potential.
 Project managers are often well-paid for their work, and project manager salary potential is high depending on the industry (average salary can vary widely between industries).
 With the right experience and expertise, you can earn a comfortable living and save for the future.